CRC: Fully General Model of Confidential Remote Computing: What is Confidential Remote Computing?

 \subsection{Contributions}

-This \chapterPaper{chapter}{paper}~expresses the most comprehensive model of \emph{Confidential Remote Computing} yet.
-The \emph{Confidential Remote Computing} paradigm brings new opportunities to the computing world.
+This \chapterPaper{chapter}{paper}~expresses the most comprehensive model of \emph{\acrlong{crc}}.
+The \emph{\acrlong{crc}} paradigm brings new opportunities to the computing world.
 Our model aims to provide a structured view of the technologies and methods behind the digitalisation trend of the concept of trust.
-Throughout the paper we make the following contributions with the novel \emph{Confidential Remote Computing} (CRC) model: \begin{enumerate}[noitemsep] \item CRC resolves the ambiguity of \emph{trust} in relevant domains, and we connect the former understanding of \emph{trust} in computations (local and certificate-based) to future computing models (with distinct cloud providers, data providers, and algorithm providers). \item We provide an extensive analysis on how \emph{digital trust} can be derived from alternative methods such as micro-kernels, software-based attestation, and the verification technologies, followed by use of the hardware enclaves in the grid, edge and fog computing use cases. \item We consolidate the CRC model in the X-chart in three domains; hardware, attestation and development, presented in Section~\ref{sec:xchart}.
-Each of these domains is surveyed and systematised with applied techniques and methods in the literature. \item We present the trade-offs in the CRC model, due to the large task size, more decentralisation and more transparency. \end{enumerate}
+Throughout the \chapterPaper{chapter}{paper}, we make the following contributions with the novel \emph{\acrlong{crc}} model:

+\begin{enumerate}[noitemsep] \item \acrshort{crc} resolves the ambiguity of \emph{trust} in relevant domains, and we connect the former understanding of \emph{trust} in computations (local and certificate-based) to future computing models (with separated three entities; cloud providers, data providers and algorithm providers). \item We provide an extensive analysis on how \emph{digital trust} can be derived from alternative methods such as micro-kernels, software-based attestation, and verification technologies, followed by the use of the hardware enclaves in the grid, edge and fog computing use cases. \item We consolidate the \acrshort{crc} model in the X-chart in Figure~\ref{figure:domains_X_Chart} in three domains; hardware, attestation and development, presented in Section~\ref{sec:xchart}.
+Each of these domains is surveyed and systematised with applied techniques and methods in the literature. \item We present the trade-offs in the \acrshort{crc} model, between the larger task size, more decentralisation cost and more transparency overhead. \end{enumerate}

 We conclude the \chapterPaper{chapter}{paper}~with a unified architecture utilising the analysed technologies, and present the lessons learned alongside the future research directions.

 \begin{thesisNavigation}